 In conclusion, the technological advances in IORT equipment and techniques represent a significant leap forward in the fight against cancer.
 By making this innovative treatment more effective and accessible, more patients can benefit from targeted therapy with fewer side effects, contributing to a better overall quality of life.

 Intraoperative Radiation Therapy (IORT) is a groundbreaking technique in the treatment of cancer, known for its precision and the potential to reduce treatment times.
-While IORT presents several advantages, including targeting cancerous cells directly and sparing healthy tissue, it's important for patients to be aware of the potential risks and side effects associated with the therapy.
+While IORT presents several advantages, including targeting cancerous cells directly and sparing healthy tissue, patients need to be aware of the potential risks and side effects associated with the therapy.
 Understanding these risks can help patients make informed decisions about their treatment options.

 Though IORT is designed to minimize harm to healthy tissues, there are still risks associated with the procedure.
 These include: